theanalyst/cookiecutter-el/README.md

 ===============

-`cookiecutter.el` is a boilerplate template for simple one file emacs lisp pacakages.
+`cookiecutter.el` is a boilerplate template for simple one file emacs lisp packages.
 It is experimental at the moment.

 Usage
 -----